Strongly-polynomial time and validation analysis of policy gradient methods: Distribution-free convergence for PMD and strongly-polynomial runtime

 \subsection{Basic PMD method}

 We consider a basic policy mirror descent (PMD) method, as first introduced in~\cite{lan2023policy}.
-Starting with an arbitrarily policy $\pi_0$, in each iteration we compute the state-action value function $Q^{\pi_t}(s,\cdot)$ (equivalently, one can compute the advantage function since the two are equivalent up to a constant additive factor at a fixed state $s$).
-Then we solve the sub-problem~\eqref{eq:pmd_subproblem} at every state $s$, which involves an inner product with $Q^{\pi_t}$, the regularization term $h^p$, step size $\eta_t$, and Bregman's distance $D^p_{\pi_t}(s)$.
-This sub-problem is referred to as the prox-mapping.
+Starting from an arbitrarily policy $\pi_0$, we compute the state-action value function $Q^{\pi_t}(s,\cdot)$ in each iteration (equivalently, one can compute the advantage function since the two are equivalent up to a constant additive factor at a fixed state $s$).
+Then we solve the subproblem~\eqref{eq:pmd_subproblem} at every state $s$, which involves an inner product with $Q^{\pi_t}$, the regularization term $h^p$, step size $\eta_t$, and an arbitrary Bregman's distance $D^p_{\pi_t}(s)$.
+This subproblem is referred to as the prox-mapping.
 In some cases, a closed-form solution is known for~\eqref{eq:pmd_subproblem}.
 See~\cite{lan2023policy} for more details.